 DAC: Advantage: JDS Element

 The Element has a DAC; the Jazz doesn’t.
 The Element’s DAC is clean, but USB-only and does not run in async; it relies on the source (your computer) to clock the data.
-JDS claims async mode doesn’t provide any audible benefit, and their measurements support that claim (though that doesn’t necessarily make it true).
-I do note, when using the Element, occasional “tics” or brief drop-outs that are not in the source material and occur seemingly randomly.
-This is consistent with the notion that the clocks (computer source vs. Element DAC) are slightly different and it occasionally re-syncs.
+JDS claims async mode doesn’t provide any audible benefit, but their measurements are mediocre which belies that claim.
+I do note, when using the Element’s DAC from my computer, occasional (once every few minutes) “tics” or brief drop-outs that are not in the source material and occur seemingly randomly.
+These don’t happen when bypassing the DAC and using the analog input.
+This behavior is consistent with the notion that the clocks (computer source vs. Element DAC) are slightly different and it occasionally re-syncs.
 This may happen less frequently or never on other computers.

 Flexibility: Advantage: JDS Element